tobyhodges/regex-introduction/3-tokens-and-wildcards.md

 `\S`  | Any non-whitespace character                            | `[^ \t\n\r\f]` |
 `\W`  | Any non-word character                                  | `[^A-Za-z0-9_]`|

 Notice that these tokens have a common sytax - a backslash character '\' followed by a letter establishing the set (lowercase) or inverse of a set (uppercase) being represented.
 The backslash is important in regular expressions, and in programming/command line computing in general.
 It is often used as an 'escape character' - it signifies to a program/interpreter that the character that follows the backslash should be treated in some special way.
 In regex, the backslash has a slightly confusing role, in that it is used as both an escape character and as a way of conferring special meaning on characters that would otherwise be treated literally.
 So, for tokens the inclusion of a backslash changes the meaning of the `w`, `s`, `b`, and `d` characters from "match exactly the character 'w'" and so on, to "match any character in this set/class".
-But for other characters that already have a special meaning (e.g. `.`, `$`, `[`, etc - we will discuss these more later), the inclusion of a backslash in the preceding position in a regex tells the engine "treat this character literally, instead of interpreting it with a special value".
+But for other characters that already have a special meaning (e.g. `.`, `$`, `[`, etc), the inclusion of a backslash in the preceding position in a regex tells the engine "treat this character literally, instead of interpreting it with a special value".
+We will discuss the implications of matching special characters in more detail in later sections.

-This even extends to far as to the backslash character itself - you can specify that you want to match a literal backslash, by preceding that backslash character with - you guessed it! - a backslash i.e. with `\\`.
+This even extends so far as to the backslash character itself - you can specify that you want to match a literal backslash, by preceding that backslash character with - you guessed it! - a backslash i.e. with `\\`.

 > #### Exercise 3.1
-> Match dates of the form 31.01.2017 (DAY-MONTH-YEAR) in the example file `person_info.csv`.
+> Match dates of the form 31.01.2017 (DAY.MONTH.YEAR) in the example file `person_info.csv`.
 Pay attention to not wrongly match phone numbers.
 How many matches do you find?

 ### Word Boundaries

-The `\d`, `\w`, and `\s` tokens are reasonably easy to understand - each one represents a clear set of characters.
+The `\d`, `\w`, and `\s` tokens each represent a clearly defined set of characters.
 The `\b` token is more interesting - it is used to match what is referred to as a 'word boundary', and can be used to ensure matching of whole words only.
 For example, we want to find every instance of 'chr1' and 'chr2' in the file `example.gff`.
 Using what we've already learned, we can design the regex

 ```
 chr[12]